Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 ![](./media/image10.png)

-This clearly shows that about 85% of the query protein’s length has homology with the metagenomics DNA sequence.
+This clearly shows that about 85% of the query protein’s length has detectable sequence similarity with the metagenomics DNA sequence.
 Now if we scroll down we can see the sequence alignment:

 ![](./media/image11.png)